mdzhang/datacamp-notes/machine_learning/supervised/preprocessing.md

 # the most frequently occuring value in that column (axis=0)
 imp = Imputer(missing_values='NaN', strategy='most_frequent', axis=0)

+# by default, would replace np.nan with the column mean
+imp = Imputer()

 # create a classifier
 clf = SVC()